 The act of successfully retrieving a memory

-But, when a memory is retrieved your brain has access all those different components of a memory and to bind them together again into one coherent experience.
+But, when a memory is retrieved your brain has access to all those different components of a memory and to bind them together again into one coherent experience.
 The act of successfully retrieving a memory turns out to be extraordinarily rewarding.
 We like it when were prompted to remember an event from our past as we see an old vacation photo and then momentarily relive the time we walked next to a Venice canal at sunset.
 Think of how hypnotizing it can be to watch old photos rotate through a slideshow on the computer or television.

 When we retrieve memories of our past our brain’s reward system becomes active in much the same way as when we win money or sip a glass of wine.
-Memories aren’t literal recordings of our experiences they change over time, they tend to become more positive.
-Think back to some vacation or some other trip which went camping hiking canoeing or you did something else outdoors.
+Memories aren’t literal recordings of our experiences, they change over time, they tend to become more positive.
+Think back to some vacation or some other trip which went camping, hiking, canoeing or you did something else outdoors.
 Most outdoor vacations combine both good and bad elements, roasting marshmallows is often followed by freezing in a cold tent, but our memories of those vacations do something amazing over time they change.

 Memories have substantial and increasing value

 The bad parts of the members the frustration delays cold are likely to fade away or they become more positive as we reinterpret an unpleasant experience into something that gives us a good story.
-And the positive parts those trips those remain and they get stronger as we remember them.
-In some ways our memories become better over time.
-By that I mean it not that they become more accurate I mean that they become more positive, they become better stories, they become more valuable.
+And the positive parts those trips remain and they get stronger as we remember them.
+In some ways, our memories become better over time.
+By that I mean it not that they become more accurate, I mean that they become more positive, they become better stories, they become more valuable.